lansfy/gonkex/README.md

 A mock is a web server that is running on-the-fly, and is populated with certain logic before the execution of each test.
 The logic defines what the server responses to a certain request.
 It's defined in the test file.

-### Running mocks while using gonkey as a library
+### Running mocks while using gonkex as a library

 Before running tests, all planned mocks are started.
-It means that gonkey spins up the given number of servers and each one of them gets a random port assigned.
+It means that gonkex spins up the given number of servers and each one of them gets a random port assigned.

 ```go
 // create empty server mocks